-The NICE Guideline; The Epilepsies was first released in October 2004, with a further publication in January 2012 and update in February 2016.
+The NICE Guideline: The Epilepsies was first released in October 2004, with a further publication in January 2012 and updates in February 2016 and February 2020.
 This is a UK based guideline and therefore requires some interpretation for the NSW context.

 - All children with a recent onset suspected seizure should be seen urgently (within 2 weeks) by a specialist.
 This is to ensure precise and early diagnosis and initiation of therapy as appropriate to their needs.

 - The seizure type(s) and epilepsy syndrome, aetiology and co-morbidity should be determined.

 - All children with epilepsy should have a comprehensive care plan (see: Epilepsy Management Pack) that is agreed between the individuals, their family and/or carers as appropriate, and primary and secondary care providers.